-Canola is cultivated at high volumes in Canada and has an established 39, low-cost protein enrichment process similar to other oilseeds like soy.
+Canola is cultivated at high volumes in Canada and has an established , low-cost protein enrichment process similar to other oilseeds like soy.
 Canola protein has excellent digestibility, with the highest PDCAAS value of proteins we evaluated at 0.93, so it demonstrates promise as an alternative protein for human consumption.
-It should also be noted that canola protein ingredients can be rich in phenolics, giving them a dark color and astringent taste, but there are strategies to remove phenolics from protein ingredients 40.
+Focused efforts to improve canola cultivation's "poor" environmental footprint would help optimize its use as a protein ingredient.
+It should also be noted that canola protein ingredients can be rich in phenolics, giving them a dark color and astringent taste, but there are strategies to remove phenolics from protein ingredients .
 DSM-Firmenich, an ingredient company, recognized the high quality of canola protein and has developed CanolaPRO, a canola protein isolate that can be used for meat alternatives, dairy alternatives, and other grocery store staples.